MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/index.md

 # Chat completion
-With chat completion, you can simulate a back-and-forth conversation with an AI.
-This is of course useful for creating chat bots, but it can also be used for automating business processes, creating code snippets, and more.
+With chat completion, you can simulate a back-and-forth conversation with an AI agent.
+This is of course useful for creating chat bots, but it can also be used for creating autonomous agents that can complete business processes, generate code, and more.
 As the primary model type provided by OpenAI, Google, Mistral, Facebook, and others, chat completion is the most common AI service that you will add to your Semantic Kernel project.

 When picking out a chat completion model, you will need to consider the following:
 - What modalities does the model support (e.g., text, image, audio, etc.)?